 Finding a True Blue

 Some photosynthesizing organisms produce pigments that work as antennas to catch portions of the light spectrum that chlorophyll can’t.
 These pigments are called phycobiliproteins.
-As their name suggests, they have an important portion comprised of a protein, and another smaller portion that gives them their characteristic color.
+As their name suggests, they have an important portion comprised of a protein, and another smaller portion that gives them their characteristic colour.
 One of these phycobiliproteins produced by microalgae and cyanobacteria, are the beautiful, true blue phycocyanins(1).

 Spirulina: from Ancient Oceans